temple69/news_app/README.md

 * Fork the repository
 * Clone the repo using the `git clone command and run the command on your PC `Terminal` or `Command Prompt`
 * After Successful Cloning change the directory to root_folder of the project using `cd [name of directory/Folder]`
-* After Changing directory to root_folder type and run `npm install` and wait as the command sets up and install dependencies used in the project
+* After Changing the directory to root_folder type and run `npm install` and wait as the command sets up and install dependencies used in the project
 * After Successful installation type `npm run dev` to set up a local development server for the project
 * After doing the above steps open your browser and  type in `localhost:3000` to see the project live
-* All the above comman
+* All the above comm

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).